Review💪 Fitness & Wellness

 - Library breadth covers cardio, strength, mind-body, and recovery in one subscription.

-- Hardware integration is seamless β output metrics, cadence, and resistance all sync automatically.
+- Hardware integration is seamless — output metrics, cadence, and resistance all sync automatically.

 Cons

-- All-Access at around $44/month is expensive relative to alternatives like Apple Fitness+ (around $10/month) or iFIT (roughly $15β18/month).
+- All-Access at about $50/month is expensive relative to alternatives like Apple Fitness+ (about $10/month) or other app-only services.

 - The hardware investment is a prerequisite for the full experience, raising the true cost of entry significantly.